A Detailed Guide to Tackling Harmful Sewer Gas Smells in Your Home

 Imagine waking up on a sunny morning with the motivation to start your day strong.
 But as soon as you reach your kitchen or bathroom, the stench of rotten eggs hits your nose.
 You have taken your compost out and flushed the toilet the night before, so what causes this unpleasant odor?

-You will soon realize that it’s sewer gas smell, invading your home with harmful bacteria.
-The technical term for this smell is hydrogen sulfide, which describes the act of bacteria using oxygen to decompose organic matter in wastewaters to create energy to thrive.
+You will soon realize that it’s a sewer gas smell, invading your home with harmful bacteria.
+The technical term for this smell is hydrogen sulfide, which describes the act of bacteria using oxygen to decompose organic matter in wastewater to create energy to thrive.
 We associate septic wastewater smells with rotten eggs.

-Septic wastewater smells is the last thing Edmonton's homeowners want.
+Septic wastewater smells are the last thing Edmonton's homeowners want.
 To stop this nuisance from spreading further, we need to identify the potential causes.
 There are several ways to go about it as well as precautions to take because these gases are explosive and pose a great danger to you and your family.
-Even temporary exposure can cause minor health problems, such as dizziness, nausea and fatigue.
+Even temporary exposure can cause minor health problems, such as dizziness, nausea, and fatigue.
 We recommend you take immediate action and report the sewer gas smell in your house.

 Your first-choice plumbing team at Mr. Rooter of Edmonton is happy to solve this problem once and for all.
 From clogs to damaged sewer lines and drains, we’re here to help you stay safe in your home.
 We guarantee that your plumbing system will be in good hands if you let us do our magic.

-How Toxic is Sewer Gas?
+How Toxic Is Sewer Gas?